On Trains & Buses

 You do need to remember that not all services go the whole way, with many starting from and ending at Alnwick like the 518 used to do.
 There are useful connections to and from Alnmouth’s train station too though you do need to watch your timings.
 That said, they offer a way to shorten overall journey times that cannot be discounted.

-With a paucity of rail connections to Whitby these days, it is easy how bus services need to increase their service frequency for the summer season and this is one of those.
-It plies the coastline seven days a week and offers an hourly service in the low season and a half-hourly one when the sun is likely to draw more to this part of Yorkshire.
-There is a good portion of the day covered too, always a bonus when services finish in the late afternoon in so many places.
+With a paucity of rail connections to Whitby these days, it is easy to see how bus services need to increase their frequency for the summer season, and the X93 is one of those.
+It plies the coastline seven days a week, offering an hourly service in the low season and stepping up to half-hourly when the sun is likely to draw more visitors to this part of Yorkshire, running between Whitby and Scarborough via High Hawsker, Robin Hoods Bay, Fylingdales, Cloughton and Barrowcliffe with a journey time of around one hour.
+There is a good portion of the day covered too, always a bonus when so many rural services finish by late afternoon, with departures from Whitby Bus Station beginning early and continuing at roughly hourly intervals until late into the day.
+The related X94 covers the inland leg, connecting Middlesbrough with Guisborough before joining the coast road at Scaling Dam and continuing on to Whitby.